 Ironically, Sungenis has made these specious accusations against Fr.
 Olivieri while making blunder after blunder himself (see here and here), including a gross mistranslation of one of his sources; see “It’s All in the Translation”.

 Now, to further his conspiracy theory, Sungenis portrays Pius VII as being in the clutches of the wily and conniving Fr.
-Olivieri – a pope in his dotage, labelling him as “infirm and compliant” and then accuses him of “capitulation”.
+Olivieri – a pope in his dotage, labeling him as “infirm and compliant” and then accuses him of “capitulation”.
 Sungenis claims that the pope was being actively manipulated.
 And in support of this claim, he points to a passage in the Acta of the Holy Office regarding Frs.
 Olivieri and Grandi (theological consultant to the Holy Office) and their ruling against Fr.
 Anfossi’s decision:

 On the one hand, the author of the March 28, 1820 Acta refers to Pius VII’s acknowledgement of the Holy Office’s allowance for Settele’s imprimatur; on the other hand he emphasizes what he sees as the “indolence and dullness of this same Pontiff.”
 That such a scurrilous statement about the pope would appear in the Acta is quite surprising, nevertheless, it does suggest that Olivieri and Grandi were strong-arming both the pope and the Holy Office against Anfossi and taking advantage of the pope’s kindness and ill health (GWW3, 9th ed., p.
 373.)